Local History Broadmayne

 There have been outside speakers from time to time on such topics as the Broadmayne watercress beds, the development of Knighton Wood, water, and local archaeology.

 The subjects presented seemed to get good crowds of villagers, and the group thought that booklets based on the presentations in the Village Hall could be made for a lasting record of the findings.
-The first of these was ‘Broadmayne at War’, the others refer to a walk through Broadmayne’s streets in the early 20th century, the relevance of ritual and worship through the years, and the changing landscape of the area.
-These booklets are all on sale at the Village Stores.
+The first of these was ‘Broadmayne at War’, the others refer to a walk through Broadmayne’s streets in the early 20th century, the relevance of ritual and worship through the years, the changing landscape of the area, the sale of the manorial estate in 1911, and pen portraits of Broadmayne residents from the past.
+These booklets are all on sale in the village’s Corner House Stores.